 Derek Freese Documentary Fund (DFDF) provides production support for feature-length documentary films that have both a strong narrative and compelling story, across a broad spectrum of subject matters.
-This award is given biennially to an independent filmmaker and provides up to $35,000 in finishing funds.
+This award is given biennially (every other year) to an independent filmmaker and provides up to $35,000 in finishing funds.

 DFDF helps support documentary filmmakers who are in various stages of the production and post-production process, and have a powerful story to tell and a strong vision for a finished film.
 Applicants must include a proposal and sample work that conveys the narrative and aesthetic visual for the final film, containing footage of no more than 15 minutes.
 We do not fund student films.

 The Derek Freese Film Foundation was created in 1997 to honor the memory of Derek Freese, an aspiring filmmaker who passed away two days after arriving in Hollywood to pursue his dream of making movies.
 In January 2013, the foundation launched the Derek Freese Documentary Fund to honor his love of film.
 Through Derek's lens, we find great storytelling, interesting characters, and creative filmmaking.

 Derek Freese Documentary Fund will start accepting applications on January 9, 2017.
 The application deadline for the 2017-2018 cycle is June 12, 2017, and final decisions will be announced in fall 2017.
-The completed application and supporting documents must be emailed in a single document no more than 12 pages to Joan@film.org.
+The completed application and supporting documents must be emailed in one document no more than 12 pages to Joan@film.org.

 Proposals must include: